-Blaine is now a full member of Love Martyrdom, what with making excuses for his Parental Neglect and sleeping with someone to try and feel closer to him.
+Blaine is now a full member of Love Martyrdom, what with making excuses for his Parental Neglect and sleeping with someone to try and save the relationship.

 May-September Romance: Besides Kurt, at least two of Blaine's past love interests are older.
 Jeremiah's older, Terry works for UPS while Blaine's still in school, and the guy in The Princess is implied to be older since Kyle puts so much emphasis on Blaine being sixteen.
 Alex is older, too.

 Or if they're getting therapy and facing particularly hard mistakes.

 Or if they're locked in a basement with no memory of the past half-hour and desperately calling their neglectful dad for help.

 Or if they narrowly avoid watching their boyfriend get suffocated by their stalker.

 Mood Whiplash: Nikos is equal parts absurd, terrifying, and heartwarming.
 One reviewer couldn't stop laughing.